All the latest: ‘Game of Thrones’, boring ‘Iron Fist’, and eating brains

 Brie Larson finally speaks about that awards ceremony snub

 Last night in LA, Brie Larson discussed her reaction to the Casey Affleck win at the Oscars and Golden Globes.
 Although her comment pretty much comes off as a “no comment”, Vulture does a great job of dissecting the very public snub.

 Samuel L Jackson & James Corden ham it up on The Late Late Show

 Last night James Corden, Samuel L Jackson and a whole load of nasty fake hair acted out Samuel L. Jackson’s infamous film career.
 If you like that sort of thing, you can see the full skit over at YouTube.

 CNN presenter eats human brain on TV and just about everyone is pissed

 Reza Aslan is a writer and reporter.
 For a new CNN show, Believer, he met with the Aghori, a tiny nomadic Indian religious sect.
 They worship Shiva but reject many Hindu tenets – and practice a few ceremonies which include a little bit of cannibalism.
 Yes, that’s right, they eat brains.

-A good audience may be hard to find, so, in what reads like a desperate ratings grab, the CNN show featured Aslan performing such everyday activities as: drinking wine from a skull, cooking human brain, wearing the ashes of a dead person as makeup, and eating said brain.
-The backlash has been epic, with criticisms coming from all sides calling the show racist, dangerous, and grossly misrepresentative of Hindu religion.
+A good audience may be hard to find, so, in what reads as a desperate ratings grab, the CNN show featured Aslan performing such everyday activities as drinking wine from a skull, cooking human brain, wearing the ashes of a dead person as makeup, and eating said brain.
+The backlash has been epic, with criticisms coming from all sides calling the show racist, dangerous, and grossly misrepresentative of the Hindu religion.
 The Huffington Post published a scathing review and the US India Political Action Committee (USINPAC) released a statement condemning CNN and the team behind the show.